bottlepy/bottle/docs/tutorial.rst

         upload.save(save_path) # appends upload.filename automatically
         return 'OK'

-:attr:`FileUpload.filename` contains the name of the file on the clients file system, but is cleaned up and normalized to prevent bugs caused by unsupported characters or path segments in the filename.
+:attr:`FileUpload.filename` contains the name of the file on the client's file system, but is cleaned up and normalized to prevent bugs caused by unsupported characters or path segments in the filename.
 If you need the unmodified name as sent by the client, have a look at :attr:`FileUpload.raw_filename`.

-The :attr:`FileUpload.save` method is highly recommended if you want to store the file to disk.
-It prevents some common errors (e.g. it does not overwrite existing files unless you tell it to) and stores the file in a memory efficient way.
+The :attr:`FileUpload.save` method is highly recommended if you want to store the file on disk.
+It prevents some common errors (e.g. it does not overwrite existing files unless you tell it to) and stores the file in a memory-efficient way.
 You can access the file object directly via :attr:`FileUpload.file`.
 Just be careful.

 JSON Content